-Thoughts on Leadership, Accountability, and Building a Network That Spans a Lifetime
+Dad’s Tips for Leadership, Accountability, and Building a Network

 Carl Neisser starts every new year with a list of learning goals.
 Last year, he aimed to master texting with his children and grandchildren.
 Throughout his lifetime of over 90 years, Drew’s father Carl has collected important lessons about everything from teamwork, to leadership, to continually building a personal network.
 Above all, he never stops learning and never stops caring about his relationships.

 On this special 100th episode of the Renegade Thinkers Unite podcast, Drew and his Dad discuss the Neisser family legacy in marketing and business, and chat about why putting people first is the first idea that any Renegade marketer needs to understand.
 For Carl, listening is important, but retaining that information is even more crucial in becoming the player that your team can rely on.
 In an inspiring “like father, like son” fashion, Drew and his father will walk you through the steps to becoming a lifelong learner in marketing and beyond.

 Listen here to celebrate 100 episodes of Renegade thinking.

 What You’ll Learn

 Life lessons on how to build a network of relationships across the span of a lifetime

 Great relationships with people from all walks of life should be an aspiration for people across the world – not just in B2B marketing.
 How can you begin to build a network of close friends and colleagues?
 Drew and Carl explain that it starts with simply taking the initiative to connect with them on a regular basis.
 Carl meets with dozens of people every month and always takes an interest in their businesses, ideas, passions, and families.
 This deep knowledge people allows him to make meaningful connections among people in his network – adding value to the lives of nearly everyone he meets.

 Leadership, accountability, and the power of a great team